Herbert Morrison: Wartime Coalition government, 1940–1945

+The immediate task was in improving the provision of air raid shelters.
+Despite official disapproval, Londoners had been using deep shelters in London Underground stations and tunnels unofficially, without any proper organisation or facilities.
+Morrison immediately overturned the government's previous opposition to the use of deep shelters, and set about improving the conditions in them, with proper bedding, lighting, heating, sanitation and first aid being provided.
+He also oversaw the introduction of a type of indoor shelter which became known as the Morrison shelter.

+Morrison introduced some improvements to the civil defence system, such as the recruiting of voluntary fire-watchers to help deal with incendiary attacks, and the creation in 1941 of the National Fire Service, which replaced the chaotic patchwork of local fire brigades.

-Morrison had to take many potentially unpopular and controversial decisions by the nature of wartime circumstances.
-On 21 January 1941, he banned the Daily Worker for opposing war with Germany and supporting the Soviet Union.
+As Home Secretary, Morrison had to balance civil liberties and freedom of speech with the wartime requirement for censorship and the need to maintain morale, as such he had to take many potentially unpopular and controversial decisions.
+Although Morrison retained a generally permissive stance towards press freedom, on 21 January 1941, he banned the Daily Worker for opposing war with Germany and supporting the Soviet Union.
 The ban lasted for a total of 18 months before it was rescinded.

-The arrival of black American troops caused concern in the government, leading Morrison, the Home Secretary, to comment "I am fully conscious that a difficult social problem might be created if there were a substantial number of sex relations between white women and coloured troops and the procreation of half-caste children."
+The arrival of black American troops caused concern in the government, leading Morrison, the Home Secretary, to comment: "I am fully conscious that a difficult social problem might be created if there were a substantial number of sex relations between white women and coloured troops and the procreation of half-caste children."
 That was in a memorandum for the cabinet in 1942.
-In 1942, Morrison was confronted with an appeal from the Central British Fund for German Jewry (now World Jewish Relief) to admit 350 Jewish children from Vichy France.
-Although Case Anton ensured the scheme's failure, Morrison had been reluctant to accept it beforehand, wanting to avoid provoking the 'anti-foreign and anti-semitic feeling which was quite certainly latent in this country (and in some isolated cases not at all latent)'.
+In 1942, Morrison was confronted with an appeal from the Central British Fund for German Jewry (which subsequently renamed itself World Jewish Relief) to admit 350 Jewish children from Vichy France.
+Although Case Anton ensured the scheme's failure, Morrison had been reluctant to accept it beforehand, wanting to avoid provoking the "anti-foreign and anti-semitic feeling which was quite certainly latent in this country (and in some isolated cases not at all latent)".

+In November 1942, he was promoted to Churchill's War Cabinet.

+In 1943, Morrison made the controversial decision to release Sir Oswald Mosley, former leader of the British Union of Fascists from prison on health grounds.
+Mosley had been interred since May 1940 under emergency regulations, but suffered from phlebitis.
+He was released into house arrest under police supervision.
+The decision to release him caused an uproar of protest; however, after a fierce debate in the House of Commons, Morrison's action was upheld by a vote of 327–62.

 In 1943, he ran for the post of Treasurer of the Labour Party but lost a close contest to Arthur Greenwood.